epogrebnyak/haskell-intro/README.md

 - <http://learnyouahaskell.com/> - seems a nice intro as long at deals with familiar topics (eg map/filer, list comprehensions)

-- <https://github.com/billpmurphy/hask> and [similar](https://github.com/sfermigier/awesome-functional-python#libraries) - some Haskell in python, Y: is this a good direction to learn?
+- <https://github.com/billpmurphy/hask> and [similar](https://github.com/sfermigier/awesome-functional-python#libraries) - some Haskell in python, EP: is this a good direction to learn?
   Yuras: I think it is better to start with Haskell directly, and then try to apply things to python using these libraries.

-- Y: anything you can recommend for us to review?
+- EP: anything you can recommend for us to review?
   Yuras: No, it is more then enough.
 I'll introduce everything gradually.

-- connections to category theory (Z: can you add a video link? will not be not in scope for this course, but lets keep the link anyways).
-For category theory I have [this playlist saved](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_), have only watched the first lecture though - Zarak.
+- extra reading: connections to category theory, for category theory I have [this playlist saved](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_), have only watched the first lecture though - Zarak.

 #### Learning objective:

-> Introduction to new approaches in programming using Haskell and
+> Introduction to new approaches in programming using Haskell

 Comment: we are likely to continue use python/julia/R for development, but introduction to
 Haskell can be thought provoking for us - the result is a little change we think of developing code.